-Hungarian Márta Erdei began her studies at the Kodály Conservatory in Kecskemét before studying with Edit Hambalkó and Márta Gulyás at the prestigious Liszt Academy.
-In 1995 she moved to the USA to continue her studies at Indiana University with Edmund Battersby, Shigeo Neriki, György Sebök and Leonard Hokanson, receiving a “Doctor of Musical Art in Piano Performance” in 2003.
+Hungarian Márta Erdei began her studies at the Kodály Conservatory in Kecskemét.
+Between 1988 and 1994 she studied at the Franz Liszt Academy of Music under the tutelage of Edit Hambalkó and Márta Gulyás.
+In 1995 she moved to Indiana University, Bloomington, USA, to study with Edmund Battersby, Shigeo Neriki, György Sebök and Leonard Hokanson, receiving “Artist Diploma” in 1997 and “Doctor of Musical Arts in Piano Performance” title in 2003.

 Márta enjoys an active performing career as both solo and chamber musician, having given recitals in Hungary, Ireland, Austria, The Netherlands, Italy, Romania, Switzerland, Greece, the United States and Taiwan.
 She has broadcast for the Hungarian Radio, BBC, NBC, RTÉ and has recorded for the Hungaroton Classic and Divisart Records.
 A champion of contemporary music in her homeland,she has premièred and recorded compositions by prominent Hungarian composers, among them János Vajda, György Csemiczky and György Orbán.
 Her newest recordings of György Orbán's 31 newly written polyphonic works under the title Aulos has been released in Hungary in July 2019 and reviewed in the Hungarian music journal, Parlando: "her playing sounds wonderful, full of character, and her tone is exquisite.
 Her interpretations are always poetic, virtuosic, appealingly playful, and when the spirit of the music calls so, the devotion of her playing transports you to higher spheres."